Abdoul Karim Sylla (footballer, born 1992)

-Abdoul Karim Sylla (born 23 January 1992) is a Dutch footballer who plays as a forward for Stade Beaucairois.
+Abdoul Karim Sylla (born 23 January 1992) is a Dutch footballer who most recently played as a forward for Stade Beaucairois.

 Career

-In May 2012, Sylla signed his first professional contract with Montpellier HSC having agreed a one-year deal with the option of two further years.
+In May 2012, Sylla signed his first professional contract with Montpellier having agreed a one-year deal with the option of two further years.

-In November 2015, he joined CS Sedan Ardennes, along with his stepfather Pascal Feindouno.
+In November 2015, he joined Sedan, along with his stepfather Pascal Feindouno.

 In May 2016, he moved to Lithuanian side FK Atlantas, again with Feindouno.

 Personal life

 Sylla is the son of former professional footballer Mohamed Sylla.
 After his father's death he was adopted by fellow Guinean footballer Pascal Feindouno.